 The government adopted an Ordinance on 15 May 2008 to declare Croatia a safe third country.
 This is the only country to have been declared as such by Slovenian authorities and the safe third country principle has not been used since the accession of Croatia to the EU in July 2013.

-In 2019, the Migration Office did not apply the safe third country concept.
+In 2020, the Migration directorate did not apply the safe third country concept.

 In order to be considered a safe third country, a country must meet the following requirements: